JohnInTheGarage/Noticeboard/README.md

 # Noticeboard

+June 2025 - Extracted Sun & Moon data to separate project for use elsewhere. https://github.com/JohnInTheGarage/SunAndMoon.

+May 2025 - Add sunrise & sunset times, re-work moonphase, refactor external apis.

+Dec 2024 - Add Moon Phase simulation.

-Dec 2023 - Fixed bugs and added Nasa "BlueMarble" images
+Dec 2023 - Fixed bugs and added Nasa "BlueMarble" images.

 Dec 2022 - Changed Xmas lights to use MQTT instead of HTTP requests as its a lighter workload for the Pi 2 that controls the relays for the lights.